Chia-Network/chialisp-web/docs/puzzles/cats.md

 The entire purpose of the code linked above is to ensure that the supply of a specific CAT never changes unless a specific set of “rules of issuance” is followed.
 Each CAT has its own unique rules of issuance, **which is the only distinction between different types of CATs**.
 These issuance rules take the form of an arbitrary Chialisp program that follows a specific structure.
 We call that program the **Token and Asset Issuance Limitations (TAIL)**.

-The CAT layer is an [outer puzzle](https://github.com/Chia-Network/chialisp-web/blob/main/docs/common_functions.md), which contains two curryed parameters:
+The CAT layer is an [outer puzzle](https://github.com/Chia-Network/chialisp-web/blob/main/docs/common_functions.md), which contains two curried parameters:
 1. An inner puzzle, which controls the CAT's ownership.
 2. The puzzlehash of a TAIL, which defines three aspects of a CAT:
    * The CAT's type.
 (Two CATs with the same TAIL are of the same type, even if they contain different inner puzzles.)